servicecatalog/oscm-dockerbuild/README.md

 ```

 ## Prepare configuration files
 We will run a deployment container which prepares configuration file templates for us.
 Use `-v` to mount the directory you created earlier to /target in the container.
+Use `-e HOST_FQDN` to set your FQDN.
+This information will be written in the .env file.
+By default OSCM generates self-signed certificates using this host name in the CN field.
+Furthermore, OSCM requires this host name in order to rewrite the base URL links that are used for accessing the OSCM applications, API and services from the web browser.

 ```sh
 docker run --name deployer1 --rm -v /docker:/target -e HOST_FQDN=${fqdn} servicecatalog/oscm-deployer